Testing for residual correlation of any order in the autoregressive process: Concluding remarks

-where $(\lambda_{k})$ are the roots of $\cA$ for $1 \leq k \leq p$, $\cA^{*}$ is a causal polynomial of order $p^{\, *}$ and $\cB^{\, *}$ is a causal polynomial of order $q+p-p^{\, *}$.
-It follows that the serial correlation in $\cB$ will be detected as well by our procedure.
+where $(\lambda_{k})$ are the roots of $\cA$, $\cA^{*}$ is a causal polynomial of order $p^{\, *}$ and $\cB^{\, *}$ is a causal polynomial of order $q+p-p^{\, *}$.
 Similarly, if the estimation of the autoregressive part of the process is misjudged with $p^{\, *} > p$, there exists causal polynomials $\cA^{*}$ and $\cB^{\, *}$ of order $p^{\, *}$ and $q+p-p^{\, *}$, respectively, such that $\cA(z)\, \cB(z) = \cA^{*}(z)\, \cB^{\, *}(z)$.
-Provided that $p^{\, *} < p+q$, the serial correlation in $\cB$ is also detected as well.
 If $p^{\, *} \geq p+q$, then there is no serial correlation in $\cB$ anymore and we are placed under the null.
 This little reasoning shows that $p$ does not play a crucial role in this procedure, which is a corollary of great practical interest considering the issue of selecting the minimal value of $p$ in an autoregressive modelling.
-Of course, a substantial contribution would be to drive all these results to general ARMA processes.
-A lot of pathological cases also remain to study, such as the invertibility of $K$ and $\Delta_{q} - (L_{q} + L_{q}^{\, \prime} )+ D_{q}$, or the full description of $\Omega^{*}$.
-Finally, we could also consider a multivariate Durbin-Watson statistic \cite{DurbinWatson50}--\cite{DurbinWatson51}--\cite{DurbinWatson71} in order to embrace the asymptotic normality of the serial correlation estimator into a well-known methodology.
+The procedure can accordingly be used to test for the true value of $p$ in an AR$(p)$ model, the smallest one not leading to $\cH_1$.
+Of course, a substantial contribution would be to drive all these results to general ARMA processes and a lot of pathological cases also remain to study (namely, the full description of $\Omega^{*}$).